Flow Features And Config Toggles

 breyta flows run <slug> --wait | Runtime verification after changes. |

-breyta resources search / breyta resources workflow list / breyta resources read | Find and inspect persisted run artifacts and refs. |
+breyta resources search / breyta resources workflow list / breyta resources read | Find and inspect persisted run artifacts and refs, including bounded preview reads for table resources. |